 J. Roberto Tello Ayala

-PhD Student in Applied Mathematics - Machine Learning
+Fourth-year PhD Candidate in Applied Mathematics

 Data to Actionable Knowledge Lab